ashir-malik/My-achievements-of-TryHackMe/Room_ Intro to Defensive Security.md

 ## 📝 Personal Notes

 I’ve mostly been focused on the offensive side of cybersecurity so far, but this gave me a whole new appreciation for the blue team.
-Defenders don’t just sit around waiting for alerts — there’s a lot of strategy involved in building strong defenses and spotting subtle signs of attacks.
+Defenders don’t just sit around waiting for alerts, there’s a lot of strategy involved in building strong defenses and spotting subtle signs of attacks.

-Also realized how much attackers rely on defenders being lazy or misconfigured — things like missing logs, open ports, weak alerting rules.
+Also realized how much attackers rely on defenders being lazy or misconfigured, things like missing logs, open ports, weak alerting rules.
 Every gap is an opportunity for attackers.

 Now I understand that:
 *“You can’t defend what you don’t understand.”*